buntine/laser-drift/README.md

   - A game loop that maintains each players state, listens for syncing pulses from the IR tower, and encodes each players data into a data packet the control unit expects.
 The game loop also consumes commands from the TCP server every ~60ms.
   - A TCP server that accepts commands from the outside world and translates them into a data structures the game loop understands.
 Those data packets are then added to a queue for consumption by the game loop.

-A server and game loop can be spun up using the `race` program.
-In this case we are starting a server on port 8099 that will send data packets for players 1 and 2:
+A server and game loop can be spun up using the `laserdriftd` program.
+In this case we are starting a server on localhost:8099 that will send data packets for players 1 and 2:

 ```
-./race --host=127.0.0.1 --port=8099 --p1 --p2 --socket="/usr/local/var/run/lirc/lircd"
+$ ./laserdriftd --port=8099 --p1 --p2 --socket="/usr/local/var/run/lirc/lircd"
 ```

-A full set of options can be seen by passing the help flag: ```./race --help```.
+See the [Installation](#Installation) section for more information.

 ### Commands